Solver Blog

 No one buys software because they like collecting software.
 How weird would that be?
 Instead, you buy software because it helps your organization achieve your goals.
 When you invest in business intelligence (BI) software, you’re looking for a solution to help you collect, sort out, and analyze data … but what you really want is a tool to help you see what you should do and when you should do it–effortlessly.

 For example, a good BI solution will store a wide range of data in its data warehouse and use that data to answer your pressing questions such as “Was the company more profitable last quarter or in Q3 2020?”
 After you know the answer, the software should also help you understand what you did better in the more profitable quarter, and should help you generate “what if” scenarios to see how you would do in Q3 of this year if you made various changes.
+This information should all be accessible via easy to use reports and financial dashboards.

 The tech industry calls this approach “data-driven,” and modern companies strive to be data-driven because it brings a lot of benefits.
 It can help your organization: